Credit 101: The Ultimate Guide to Credit in 2024

 Utilize Your Free Credit Reports Offered by the Government

 The Federal Trade Commission (FTC) offers each US citizen a free credit report from each of the three credit reporting agencies (Equifax, Experian, and Transunion) within a 12-month period.
-You can pull all three at one time or stagger them across the year.
+You can pull all 3 at one time or you can stagger them across the year.

-Equifax has also offered all U.S. residents six free credit reports per year through the year 2026.
+Equifax has also offered all U.S. residents 6 free credit reports per year through the year 2026.
 That is in addition to the free credit reports you can get via AnnualCreditReport.com.
-At the time of this Winter of 2024 update, Equifax, Experian, and TransUnion are continuing to offer free weekly online credit reports.
+At the time of this Spring of 2023 update, Equifax, Experian, and TransUnion are continuing to offer free weekly online credit reports.

 We highly suggest you pull them every 3 to 4 months.
-Credit reports are significant as they track any line of credit attached to your name and Social Security Number.
+Credit reports are incredibly important as it tracks any line of credit attached to your name and Social Security Number.
 If you do not recognize an account or notice straight-out fraud, you can contact the credit reporting agencies that your credit has been compromised.

 Credit Guide Tip: Freezing Your Credit